 This autumn why not explore its wondrous islands, beaches, wooded slopes and distant snow-capped mountains.

 Loch Rusky is a hidden gem

 Loch Rusky is a small freshwater loch near Callander in Stirling in the Scottish Highlands.
 It lies in the former county of Perthshire.

 Hidden away on the very edge of the Loch Lomond and Trossachs National Park, Loch Rusky is a beautiful and peaceful little loch which hosts more fishermen and photographers than tourists.

-If you enjoy a spot of trout fishing or flyfishing then Loch Rusky is a must-experience during Scottish castle vacations in the Scottish Highlands.
+If you enjoy a spot of trout fishing or fly fishing then Loch Rusky is a must when you rent a Scottish castle in the Scottish Highlands.

 Loch Katrine has Victorian roots

 Loch Katrine is a freshwater loch and scenic attraction in the Trossachs area of the Scottish Highlands.
 It is also within the district of Stirling.
 The loch is 13 kilometres long and 1 kilometre wide and is situated in the Trossachs National Park.

 Katrine is from the Gaelic for “highland thief or robber.”
 Loch Katrine has been a holiday destination since Victorian times, when the famous steamship Sir Walter Scott, still in use today, was first launched on its waters.
 Experience the beauty of this loch with a cruise on this ‘Lady of the Lake’, a landmark in The Trossachs for over a hundred years.
 Perhaps you’ll just want to relax with a coffee or a meal in the Brenachoile Cafe Bar, shop for a souvenir and take a stroll by the shore, or bring the family for a cycle trip?